MALI – The Trip

 Société Transport Aerienne (STA) and Société Avion Express (SAE) are the two most popular, and most reliable, carriers.

 By boat.
 Very seasonal in the wet season, is a barge to/from Timbuktu, Mopti and Gao.
-Also “pirogues”anywhere, essentially large canoes.
+Also “pirogues” anywhere, essentially large canoes.

 Accommodation.
-Sleeping on the roof terrace, if available, is cheapest but also usually the coolest sleeping under the stars, which are incredibly bright outside of Bamako because there is so little light pollution.
-However, use a mosquito net and be prepared to wake to prayer call at 05:00.
+Sleeping on the roof terrace, if available, is the cheapest but also usually the coolest sleeping under the stars, which are incredibly bright outside of Bamako because there is so little light pollution.
+However, use a mosquito net and be prepared to wake to a prayer call at 05:00.

 Health